-If you are a donor, supporter or customer and have any questions regarding your personal details and their use or for a copy of all the information we hold on you, please contact Ian Turner on 0191 246 9123 or email him at firstname.lastname@example.org
+If you are a donor, supporter or customer and have any questions regarding your personal details and their use or for a copy of all the information we hold on you, please contact Supporter Care on 0191 246 9123 or email firstname.lastname@example.org

 If you are a patient and would like to access the information we hold on you please contact email@example.com, call us on 0191 2850063 or visit any of our reception areas.

 Our e-newsletters will be used to inform you of news relating to Fundraising and Retail activities and service updates, including events.
 Our subscription lists will not be sold, rented or leased to any third-parties.
 We may use code within our e-newsletter template to identify open rates and click through rates.
 This enables us to identify which individuals have opened the message or clicked on links within it and better tailor any follow-up communications.
 You can remove your name from the subscription lists at any time by contacting us or clicking on the unsubscribe link within the e-newsletter.

 We also produce patient specific newsletters, such as Lymphnotes, which may be of interest to you.
 You can subscribe or unsubscribe at any time by contacting email@example.com

 Copyright © St Oswald's Hospice, all rights reserved.
-Unless otherwise stated, the copyright of all the information, materials, images, logos, downloadable documents and video content on this website belongs to St Oswald's Hospice.
-Information may not be published in any other format without the express written permission of the Hospice.
+Unless otherwise stated, the copyright of all the information, materials, images, logos, downloadable documents and video content on this website belongs to St Oswald's Hospice Ltd. Information may not be published in any other format without the express written permission of the Hospice.

 Changes to this Policy

-Update Your Details: If you can spare the time, completing this form (add link) allows you to tailor the communications you receive from us further or sign up to receive our newsletter.
+Update Your Details: If you can spare the time, completing this form (add link) allows you to tailor the communications you receive from us or sign up to receive our newsletter.
 You can opt out of receiving raffle tickets and general fundraising information if you wish, but still receive the newsletter.
 This is an extra step we have introduced to ensure you have more options to control what you receive from us.